 Proofreading or Editing? − Is it proofreading you need, or would another level of editing be more appropriate?
 The answer to this largely depends on the type of work and what has been done to it before.
 Broadly speaking, proofreading is the final quality check before a text goes to publication.
 If this is the first time anyone has laid eyes on your work other than you, the chances are you would be benefit from copyediting, or even developmental editing if it’s a book you are writing.
 The CIEP website has some great resources explaining the differences between proofreading and copyediting.
 Being honest with the level of edit that you need will help ensure you get the end result that you’re after.

 Values – This is more subjective and possibly the hardest to judge.
 Before hiring someone, you want to know if your working methods are compatible and, crucially, are you going to be a good fit.
 How they respond to your initial enquiry, their email tone and how they answer your queries should give you a decent feel – do they ‘get’ what your project or brand is about?
 Most independent proofreaders and copyeditors will offer a sample edit so you can make sure that you are confident in their ability and make sure you’re a good fit for each other before entering into a contract.
 When hiring a freelancer, consider the things that are important to you.
 Choosing someone with shared values means they are more likely to be someone you enjoy working with and can trust with your project.

-Jessica Brown is a freelance proofreader, copyeditor and applied linguist specialising in non-fiction texts for self-publishing authors.
+Jessica Brown is a freelance proofreader, copyeditor and applied linguist specialising in non-fiction texts for publishers and independent writers.
 You can find out more at www.jkbproofreading.co.uk